Play Augmented Reality Games. Genesis Augmented Reality logo. Genesis AR Logo

 Augmented reality (AR) is quickly becoming one of the most popular tools for providing branded and immersive experiences.
 By layering digital content on top of the real world, AR allows brands to create unforgettable experiences that are interactive and engaging.

-Perhaps the most famous example of AR branding is Pokémon Go, which encouraged players to explore their surroundings in search of virtual creatures.
-But AR isn't just for gaming; it can also be used for educational and promotional purposes.
+The most famous example of AR branding is Pokémon Go, however, AR isn't just for gaming! it can also be used for educational and promotional purposes.
 For example, Coca-Cola used AR to allow customers to see virtual Coke bottles floating in the air around them.
 And L’Oreal created an AR app that allowed users to virtually try on different shades of lipstick.

 As these examples illustrate, AR provides a powerful way for brands to connect with their customers and create memorable experiences.